sahir2k/flux_lora_parattn_hotswap/README.md

 Quick Script for Fast [FLUX.1 Dev](https://github.com/black-forest-labs/flux) LoRA image generation with [ParaAttention](https://github.com/chengzeyi/ParaAttention) and diffusers [hotswapping](https://huggingface.co/docs/diffusers/main/en/using-diffusers/loading_adapters#lora).

+> **Note**: This is a sample script.
+For persistent and serviceable inference processes, consider using `torch.multiprocessing` to write your own inference processor.
+This approach can eliminate the overhead of repeatedly launching processes and loading/recompiling models.

 ## Performance

 - 2 seconds generation time on 4xA100 SXM